green255/docker-compose-laravel/README.md

 2. rename setup.env to .env

 #### Fresh Laravel Instance
-(you will need composer installed on your host machine to run the following)
 1. Run ```docker-composer run --rm composer create-project --remove-vcs laravel/laravel laravel "8.x"```
    (Note: Laravel version 8 is the last that supports php 7)